SteveHong1901/STAT0009-Stochastic-Systems-ICA-1/README.md

 # STAT0009-Stochastic-Systems-ICA-1

 This is a short coursework about using simulation to solve probability problems.
+Download the zip file to view the report and the figures.

 ## Introduction
 1. **Module**: STAT0009